Pacific Southwest, Region 9: Superfund

 OT-69 TCE Site - This site currently consists of several small TCE plumes that were part of one large plume initially.
 Increased TCE levels at one location triggered a ROD mandate for more aggressive response actions beyond the selected natural attenuation remedy, and SVE was implemented at the site.
 Air Force developed a groundwater model to predict contaminate flow.

 OU4 was to document the no further action decision for following sites: AOC 72/Current Skeet Range, AOC 73/Second Skeet Range, AOC 74/Original Skeet Range, AOC 75/Indoor Range, AOC76/Dozer Scar Area, AOC 77/Disturbed Area, AOC 78/Explosive Ordinance Disposal Training Area, and AOC 80/Building 513.
-Only the skeet ranges will be carried forward to the OU5 ROD as all other planned OU4 sites were documented by the Air Force's No Further Response Action Report (NFRAP) completed in 2008.
+Only the skeet ranges were carried forward to the OU5 ROD as all other planned OU4 sites were documented by the Air Force's No Further Response Action Report (NFRAP) completed in 2008.

 OU5 is mainly an active SVE system at Sites FT-082 and SS-083 put in place to remove the high TCE levels in soil acting as a source column to OU1’s TCE groundwater plume.
 OU5 also includes three closed Skeet Ranges that are not expected to require further action (OT072, OT073 and OT074).The OU5 ROD for these sites was completed in 2015.